HelenaMadrid/smart-doctor-2-try/README.md

 #### Possible Improvements
 - [ ] Add appointment, consultation and prescription information to patients.
 - [ ] Add graphs and calendar to visualise information on patients page.
-- [ ] Updates to project information not reflected immediately in Project component view

 ## Quick Start